As the 2026 filing season opens there are a few key issues taxpayers should consider.

 returns for direct deposit or electronic withdrawal.
 If no bank information is provided the

-taxpayer could receive correspondence from the IRS with instructions on what to
+taxpayer could receive correspondence from the IRS with further instructions.
+Other options like a digital

 As mentioned above this order also applies to modernizing